trilogy-group/Kayako-Enhancer-Chrome-Extension/README.md

 2. Click on the **Kayako Resizer icon** in the Chrome toolbar.
 3. Enter your desired pixel values into the input fields for either the "Main Editor" or "Side Conversation Editor".
 4. Click the corresponding **Apply** button to see the changes immediately.
+5. Use the toggle switches to show/hide timeline elements like system events, internal notes, and date separators.

 ### Using Drag-to-Resize